 Step 2: Strip down the ends of the Component Video Cable so that there are three separate wires exposed.

 The middle wire should have its insulation stripped off but should remain attached to the wire itself.
-The other two wires should be completely removed from their outer insulation and all three wires should still remain attached to each other.
+The other two wires should be completely removed from their outer insulation and all three wires should remain attached.

 Step 3: Unscrew one end of the 3RCA cable where it attaches to a red, green, and blue wire.
 From this point on you will need to strip down these wires so their insulation is gone and they are exposed.

-Step 5: Repeat Step 4 with the white wire of Component Video Cable with the green wire of 3RCA cable.
+Step 5: Repeat Step 4 with the white wire of the Component Video Cable with the green wire of the 3RCA cable.

 Step 6: Twist together all three ground wires (black, white, and bare copper).
 If you do not have a ground wire attached to either one of these cables, then none should be twisted together in this step.

 After you twist them together each set of stripped wires uses electrical tape across them to keep them from moving apart or touching other things that could conduct electricity into it.

 Step 7: Insert the 3RCA cable into the female end of each adapter.
 Ensure that all three wires are pushed in as far as they will go and that no exposed wire is visible outside of the adapter.

 If any bare wire is seen it should be covered with electrical tape to prevent an accidental short circuit that could damage your TV or other components.

 Step 8: Screw on the male (blue) end to the female (red or green).
 Ensure that none of the three color-coded wires are able to move around because this might cause a short circuit.